 No Thanksgiving plate is complete without a ladle from that delicious gravy boat.
 It’s an accent on every mouthwatering bite, and pulls an entire meal together.
 Whether it’s a pool within your mashed potatoes, or a drizzle over your entire dish, gravy sneaks onto almost everyone’s plate in some shape or form.
 As for the recipes?
 Ingredients can include the stock from your turkey, just chicken broth, or….
 Cider!

-The Woodchuck® Winter Cider Gravy is a great recipe option, using one of our limited releases.
-The seasonal Winter cider is aged with French and traditional oak, and is finished with a touch of vanilla.
+The Woodchuck® Winter Chill Cider Gravy is a great recipe option, using one of our seasonals.
+The Winter Chill cider is aged with French and traditional oak, and is finished with a touch of vanilla.
 This on top of the drippings from your turkey, or a savory chicken broth creates an unbeatable combination.
 Intrigued?
 Well here’s that simple recipe to spice up that Thanksgiving feast!

 This recipe yields 8-10 servings.